A Dallas Cowboys football blog

 Jason Witten left for the Raiders.
 Center Travis Frederick retired as he never returned from the illness that claimed his career.

-The Cowboys overhauled their in free agency.
+The Cowboys overhauled their defense in free agency.
 Defensive lineman Everson Griffen, Aldon Smith, Dontari Poe, and Gerald McCoy were added.

 Greg Zuerlein